Fypon Brackets and Dentil Blocks

 WBDR Impact

 A Wind Borne Debris Regions (WBDR) Unit combines a Structural Door with Impact Glass.
 This unit can withstand wind forces up to 167 mph.
 With the exception of the Outer Banks, Reeb’s service area is located in the WBDR region which has the potential of lower grade hurricanes.
-Reeb is NOT able to label a WBDR unit.
+Only certain area are able to label a WBDR unit.

 HVHZ Impact

 A High Velocity Hurricane Zones (HVHZ) Unit combines an Impact Door with Impact Glass.
 This unit can withstand wind forces up to 175 mph.
 Areas that have extreme winds and hurricanes are in the HVHZ area, primarily SE Florida, parts of Texas, and the Outer Banks of NC.
-Reeb is NOT able to label a HVHZ unit, but does stock a few HVHZ rated Impact doors for additional security purposes on a home.
+Only certain areas can label a HVHZ unit.

 Reglazing Transoms